-As a New Zealander, this site’s naturally biased towards New Zealand artists, so I’ve collated them all onto this area of the site.
-New Zealand pop music didn’t really start in earnest until later than the rest of the world; despite flickers of brilliance like The Fourmyula’s 1969 hit ‘Nature’, New Zealand didn’t produce many noteworthy albums until the second half of the 1970s.
+As a New Zealander, this site’s naturally biased towards New Zealand artists, so I’ve collated them all onto one area of the site.
+New Zealand pop music didn’t really start in earnest until later than the rest of the world.
+Despite flickers of brilliance like The Fourmyula’s 1969 hit ‘Nature’, New Zealand didn’t produce many noteworthy albums until the second half of the 1970s.

-Artists I’m planning to cover include Anika Moa, The Chills, Dimmer, and The Able Tasmans.
+Artists I’m planning to cover include Anika Moa, and a bunch of Flying Nun acts like The Chills, David Kilgour/The Clean, The Bats, and The Able Tasmans.

 Aphoristic Album Reviews is almost entirely written by one person.